76ers vs. Knicks odds, prediction, time: 2026 NBA playoff picks, Game 2 best bets from proven model

 SportsLine's model reveals its New York Knicks vs. Philadelphia 76ers Game 2 picks with Joel Embiid (hip/ankle) out

 Tipoff from Madison Square Garden is at 7 p.m.
 ET.
-New York at -10.5 in the latest 76ers vs. Knicks odds from FanDuel Sportsbook, while the over/under for total points scored is 215.5.
+After opening at -6.5, New York is now at -10.5 in the latest 76ers vs. Knicks odds from FanDuel Sportsbook following the news that Embiid won't play.
+The over/under for total points scored is 213.5.
 Before making any Knicks vs. 76ers picks, check out the 76ers vs. Knicks predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every NBA game 10,000 times and has returned well over $10,000 in betting profit for $100 players on its top-rated NBA picks over the past eight-plus seasons.
 The model entered the second round of the 2026 NBA playoffs on a sizzling 26-9 roll (74%) on top-rated NBA spread picks this season.
 Anyone following its NBA betting advice at sportsbooks and on betting apps could have seen huge returns.